 You can see the testing log for each release here: https://tinyurl.com/hoj-releases

 It is recommended you delete your existing Hammer of Justas folder and restart your WoW client when installing a new version of the addon, as new files may have been added that the WoW client will not detect until prior to a restart.

 This is a beta for Shadowlands support.
-Currently only Paladin specs (Retribution and Protection) and Warrior (Arms and Fury, Protection) have been updated for Shadowlands.
-Rogues and Demon Hunters are disabled for now.
+Currently only Paladin specs (Retribution and Protection), Warrior (Arms and Fury, Protection) and Rogue (Assassination, Outlaw, Subtlety) have been updated for Shadowlands.
+Demon Hunters are disabled for now.

 Rotations that have been adjusted to match Icy Veins recommended rotations for Shadowlands:

 - Retribution Paladin

 Other rotations have NOT been updated to follow Icy Veins rotations for Shadowlands yet, but still work: